PlaidCloud/website/content/en/docs/tasks/administer-cluster/dns-horizontal-autoscaling.md

 * This guide assumes your nodes use the AMD64 or Intel 64 CPU architecture.

-* Make sure [Kubernetes DNS](/docs/concepts/services-networking/dns-pod-service/) is enabled.
+* Make sure [PlaidCloud DNS](/docs/concepts/services-networking/dns-pod-service/) is enabled.